Maz Ganat, MD, program director of urologic oncology at The Lefcourt Family Cancer Treatment and Wellness Center at

 If life gets in the way, as it often does, and I miss my cancer screenings, are there any physical symptoms I can look for that would let me know if I have prostate cancer?

 Dr. Ganat: Prostate cancer symptoms can vary, and often there are no symptoms in the early stages of the disease (which is why screenings are so important).
-However, some men may experience difficulty urinating, more frequent urges to urinate at night, blood in the urine, bone pain, erectile dysfunction, and discomfort in the pelvic region, typically in the later stages of the disease.
+However, some men may experience difficulty urinating, blood in the urine, bone pain, erectile dysfunction, and discomfort in the pelvic region, typically in the later stages of the disease.

 Truth or myth: my father had prostate cancer, so I will, too, someday.

 Dr. Ganat: Myth… with this caveat: having a first-degree relative with prostate cancer does increase your chances of getting the disease.
 However, that does not mean you will definitely get it.
 You may have a genetic predisposition to developing the disease.
 Young men who have a father or brother who has had prostate cancer should focus on maintaining a healthy and active lifestyle and consider starting prostate screenings in their early to mid-40s.